fishcute/ToughAsClient/.github/ISSUE_TEMPLATE/bug_report.md

 # Bug Report

+Please make sure that your bug report is not already on the [known issues](https://github.com/fishcute/ToughAsClient/wiki/Upcoming-Features-and-Known-Issues#known-issues) list!

 ### What went wrong:
 [Describe what went wrong as clearly as possible]
 ### How to reproduce this bug